openvir/virusim/README.md

 [![CircleCI](https://circleci.com/gh/dgrusemann/virusim.svg?style=svg)](https://circleci.com/gh/dgrusemann/virusim)
 [![TypeScript](https://badges.frapsoft.com/typescript/code/typescript.svg?v=101)](https://github.com/ellerbrock/typescript-badges/)

-# virusim
+# Virusim

-## goal
+## What does this project do?

-The idea is to create a configurable simulation of a viral infection for the browser mainly for educational purposes.
-This project should be open-source and non-profit.
+The idea is to create a configurable simulation of a viral infection.
+The software is intended to be used inside the browser mainly for educational purposes.
+This project is open-source and non-profit.

 ## looking for